aaltsys/doc-server3/workstation/05_net-use.rst

    32-bit editions only.
 WARES cannot run natively on a 64-bit operating system, and so the Windows virtual mode is required.
-In virtual mode, it is not possible to call a desktop batch file with the ``%USERPROFILE%`` syntax as described in the section on modifying `WARES.BAT for Windows 7`.
+In virtual mode, it is not possible to call a desktop batch file with the ``%USERPROFILE%`` syntax as described in section :ref:`win7-waresbat`.

 Setup a NETPRINT.BAT icon:
 -----------------------------